btbStatus200/btbStatus200.github.io/_posts/2020-05-05-welcome-to-jekyll.markdown

 ***
 <br/>

 The next major problem is how the app goes through your contacts list.
-Given how a contact lookup returns not just the number, but other, sensitive details (like how many times have you contacted them, which group have you added them to, their photo, display pic etc), teh app’s sweeping lookup parameters are problematic.
+Given how a contact lookup returns not just the number, but other sensitive details as well (like how many times have you contacted them, which group have you added them to, their photo, display pic etc), the app’s sweeping lookup parameters are problematic.

 ![Screenshot 7](/assets/img/as_7.png)

 ***
 <br/>

 Last, but not the least, even the storage mechanism outside the app is not very secure, but that was expected given how easily the authorization headers and api keys were accessible in the app itself.
-This whole exercise putting a lot of unconsented for data of users and non-users at risk.
+This whole exercise is putting a lot of unconsented for data of users and non-users at risk.

 ***
 <br/>